mighty-code/angular-emoji-popup/README.md

 * Filters to encode the message containing emoji to various formats and decode them.

 ###[Demo(From original Repo)](http://coraza.github.io/angular-emoji-popup/)
-Demo for this repo you can find in the folder "example"
+**Demo for this repo you can find in the folder "*example*"**

+##TODO
+Pleas note that this repo is in a rebuild state. **Don't use for any productive purposes!**
+ - Update Documentation
+ - Make the Popover Icon Menu Mobile usable
+ - Register as Bower Package
+ - Test

 ###Note about encoding and decoding
 There are various standards to encode and decode emojis.
 Most popular are: